 15. Chori Chori (Om Jai Jagadish)

 Sameer goes the pedestrian route with the lyrics but who cares?
 Anu Malik pulls out all the stops to make this remarkable melody come alive.
 With the ever-dependable Alka Yagnik for company, Sonu Nigam’s rendition is a complete win here.
 When he addresses his co-vocalist ‘aap’, we are sent back to the Mohammed Rafi era.
 Such is his poise.

-Among other things, very few actors do justice to Sonu Nigam’s voice like Abhishek Bachchan does.
-Impeccable lip sync and presence Junior Bachchan has.
+Among other things, very few actors do justice to Sonu Nigam’s voice as Abhishek Bachchan does.
+Impeccable lip sync and presence Junior Bachchan has in this song.

 16. Jaana (Pyaar Tune Kya Kiya)

 This evocative duet with Kavita Krishnamurthy can give the popular title track of this film a royal run for its money.
 Sandeep Chowta has always been a flawless composer and when he has Sonu’s voice backing his tunes, there is always a riot.
 Another gem by the duo is the playful Jeena from Dum with Sowmya Raoh.

 17. Dhalne Lagi Hai Raat (Inteha)

 The ultimate breakup song.
 Anu Malik ought to be charged for giving great songs to this absolutely undeserving film.
 This Sonu Nigam – Shreya Ghoshal number will make you remember your lost love.

 18. Koi Bheega Rang (Mumbai Se Aaya Mera Dost)